 There’s a reason McDonald’s is one of the most iconic and well-known brands of all time.
-They’ve built a company on smiles, whether it’s in their slogans, indoor playgrounds, Happy Meal toys, or even in their logo design.
+They’ve built a company on smiles – whether it’s in their slogans, indoor playgrounds, or Happy Meal toys.

-- Hot Wheels Happy Meal toys were so popular in the 80’s, McDonald’s purchased just over 33% of Mattel’s worldwide production.
+The early Hot Wheels toys were so popular, McDonald’s purchased just over 33% of Mattel’s worldwide production.

-- McDonald’s gives out 1.5 billion Happy Meal toys every year.
+McDonald’s gives out 1.5 billion toys in their Happy Meals every year.

 Happy Meals have been a huge draw for families to come to the restaurant for over 40 years.
 It’ll be exciting to see what the future has in store!

-The kid-friendly McDonald’s of yesteryear is long gone.
-The brand is now offering branded merchandise to a whole new generation of adults that dined at their restaurants as kids!
+The kid-friendly McDonald’s of yesteryear is long gone, and the brand is now gearing up to offer branded merchandise to a whole new generation of adults that dined at their restaurants as kids!

 Basically, McDonald’s merchandise is now all grown up.
 It’s a far cry from the Happy Meals toys of the past, but this is all in the name of the restaurant going in a healthier, more forward-thinking direction.

-If you were a kid in the 70’s.
-80’s, 90’s, or early 00’s, you probably look back at trips to McDonald’s with fond feelings.
-The restaurant really held true to their original slogan – they loved to see you smile.
+You probably look back at trips to McDonald’s with fond feelings.
+They really held true to their original slogan and loved to see you smile.